QS Best Student Cities ranking: Joint 34th

-Like many other UK cities, Glasgow hosts a large number of international students, and therefore achieves a particularly high score in the ‘student mix’ category of the QS Best Student Cities index, providing opportunities for students to meet people from many different backgrounds and cultures.
+Like many other UK cities, Glasgow hosts a large number of international students, and therefore achieves a particularly high score in the Student Mix category of the QS Best Student Cities index, providing opportunities for students to meet people from many different backgrounds and cultures.

-QS ranked universities
+Internationally ranked universities in Glasgow

 More about Glasgow